 Device separation.
 Using different devices for different functions, a laptop for work, a phone for communication only, a tablet for reading, reduces the cue-triggered switching that occurs when work tools and distraction tools share the same screen.
 The physical separation creates a cognitive boundary.

 Mindfulness training.
-Controlled studies show that even brief mindfulness meditation practice (8-12 weeks) improves the ability to notice attention wandering and redirect it voluntarily.
-This is not mysticism.
-It is measured cognitive training with documented effects on prefrontal cortex activity.
+Controlled trials find that even brief mindfulness meditation practice (8-12 weeks) improves the ability to notice attention wandering and redirect it voluntarily.
+The mechanism is ordinary: measured cognitive training with documented effects on prefrontal cortex activity.

 Individual discipline cannot scale against industrial-grade attention engineering.
-Structural responses are required at three levels.
+Structural responses have to hit the platform, the employer, and the law.

 Platform regulation.
 The EU Digital Services Act and proposed "humane technology" legislation aim to restrict the most manipulative design patterns: infinite scroll, autoplay, notification defaults, and algorithmic amplification of emotionally extreme content.
 The precedent is food labeling: companies can sell what they want, but they must disclose what is in it and are prohibited from the most harmful additives.

 Legislative protection of off-hours cognition.
 Some governments have moved beyond platform regulation to protect workers' attention directly.
 In 2017, France enacted its droit à la déconnexion (right to disconnect), requiring companies with more than 50 employees to negotiate policies establishing hours during which staff are not obligated to send or respond to work emails.
-The law recognized a simple truth: an employee who is "available" by email from 6 AM to midnight is not working a 9-hour day.
-They are working an 18-hour day with intermittent breaks, and the cognitive load of perpetual availability degrades the quality of their actual working hours.
+The law treats an employee who is "available" by email from 6 AM to midnight as working an 18-hour day with intermittent breaks.
+The cognitive load of perpetual availability degrades the quality of their actual working hours.
 Portugal went further in November 2021, passing legislation that made it illegal for employers to contact workers outside working hours except in emergencies.
 Violations carry fines.
 Portugal's law also prohibited employers from monitoring employee productivity through surveillance software at home, a provision that directly addressed the remote-work surveillance surge that followed COVID-19.
-These are not symbolic gestures.
-They are binding legal constraints that treat cognitive load as a workplace safety issue, analogous to restrictions on physical labor hours that emerged during the industrial revolution.
+These are binding legal constraints that treat cognitive load as a workplace safety issue, analogous to restrictions on physical labor hours that emerged during the industrial revolution.
 The UK, Belgium, and Ontario have introduced or are debating similar legislation.

 AI-mediated filtering.
 The most scalable response may be AI agents that sit between the user and the information stream, filtering, prioritizing, and batching inputs according to the user's stated goals rather than the platform's engagement metrics.
 This is the "attentional prosthesis": an AI that protects attention rather than harvesting it.
 The architecture described in The Text Field is the New Dashboard provides the interface layer for this kind of agent.